 You will need to make some serious choices about what you want to do.
 But these choices need to be backed by actual research in order to get the best result.

-You will need to go through some market development and testing before you give the green light to the final product.
+You will need to go through some market development and testing before you give the green light to the final product and be able to determine the exact cost of telehealth implementation.

 Here are some of the typical research and product development steps you will need to go through before you can even launch your telemedicine platform.